-2.4.2 LAND USE DESIGNATIONS
+2.4.2Land Use Designations

 State General Plan law requires the Land Use Element to indicate the standards for building intensity (i.e., residential densities and non-residential building intensities) allowed in the City.
 Land use designations describe the type and intensity of development allowed in a given area.
-While terms like "residential," "commercial," or "industrial" are generally understood, State General Plan law requires a clear and concise description of the land use categories that are depicted on Exhibit LU-3, General Plan Land Use Diagram, at the end of this Element.
+While terms like "residential," "commercial," or "industrial" are generally understood, State General Plan law requires a clear and concise description of the land use categories that are depicted onin Exhibit LU-3, Land Use Diagram, at the end of this Element.
+This Land Use Element and General Plan Land Use Diagram, at the ord of this Element.
+Contains the following 19 land use designations (see Table 2-2 for Land Use Growth Projections):